 Join our Team!

 The Office of Recreation Sports requires a large number of talented and dedicated student staff members to make our many programs and services succeed.
 Student employees are the face of the program and the department takes pride in offering various opportunities for personal and professional skill development as we work together to serve our campus and surrounding communities.
-Information can be found on this site, or most of our positions are also posted via the campus job posting site, Handshake.

 Any undergraduate or graduate student is eligible for employment, permitted they meet eligibility guidelines established by UW-Whitewater Human Resources.
 Guidelines are available for review on the Student Employment Frequently Asked Questions site.